mozilla/global-sprint/_articles/site-hosts.md

 **Q: Should I provide food or drinks?**

 Providing snacks or coffee is not required, but is appreciated by participants.
 If the site is at a local company or university, sometimes that institution will donate refreshments for medium-sized events.
 We recommend looking into donation options from local businesses, and having coffee on hand to support and energize attendees.

-** Q: Why do you need my mailing address in addition to knowing my site address?**

-A: As mentioned above, we plan to send participants small packages of swag (stickers, nametags, etc) to distribute to attendees at their event.
-We'll need a physical address, accessible to the site host in advance of the event, in order to mail the packs.

 **Q: What are ways I can promote my site?
 How can I get more people beyond my project to come to my site?**